TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-04_Symmetric_encryption.md

   <br>
   <br>
 Alberti Cipher:
 The Italian architect, Leon Battista Alberti, was the first to use a rotating mechanism, back in 1467.
-This was by far supreme than any previous cipher, because frequency analysis was impossible (the disk keeps rotating for every character, therefor character occurance has a different key).
+This was by far supreme than any previous cipher, because frequency analysis was impossible (the disk keeps rotating for every character, therefore character occurance has a different key).

 <img src="../00_includes/SEC/SEC-04_Alberti.png" alt="scytale" width=50%>